 The wait list is set up on a State priority basis.
 In general, for state preschool programs, CDS is mandated to enroll children who are 4 years old before children who are 3 years old.
-Based on program availability, families with lowest incomes are given priority in State programs.
-For School Age Programs, a wait list is also generated with State priority as a basis, but we also work from available space given returning students have priority each year.
+Based on program availability, families with the lowest incomes are given priority in State programs.
+For School Age Programs, a wait list is also generated with State priority as a basis, but we also have to utilize available spaces, given returning students have priority each year.

 When can my child start?

-After a child has concluded the enrolled process and all required documents have been submitted, a start date will be determined.
+After a child has concluded the enrollment process and all required documents have been submitted, a start date will be determined.

 What is the cost of your programs?

-Depending on family income and need for childcare, programs may be free, full cost, or sliding scale.
+Depending on family income and the need for childcare, programs may be free, full cost, or sliding scale.
 Please see the fees page for more information.

-How can I know if I will qualify for financial assistance or subsidy?
+How can I know if I will qualify for financial assistance or a subsidy?

 Eligibility rules are set by the State guidelines using family size and income.
 During the enrollment process, calculations of income and need will be analyzed to determine eligibility for free, sliding scale, and full-cost programs.

 Can children in Special Education programs participate in your programs?

 CDS programs are open to all children who are eligible.
-Children who have IEPs issued through the Special Education Department may have special needs for accommodations in preschool or after school.
+Children who have IEPs issued through the Special Education Department may have special needs for accommodation in preschool or after school.
 CDS staff will work with families and the Special Education department to provide appropriate experiences for children with special needs.

-Can my special ed student participate if I don’t live in Santa Monica or Malibu?
+Can my student with special needs participate if I don’t live within SMMUSD boundaries?